javier-arango/blackjack-game/README.md

 # Blackjack Game
 ## Overview
-In this project students will simulate a simplified version of the game Blackjack.
-Students will implement random card drawing, calculation, state tracking, and console input systems.
+In this project you will simulate a simplified version of the game Blackjack.
+You will implement random card drawing, calculation, state tracking, and console input systems.
 The project is designed to be a playful yet practical opportunity to practice data types, console I/O, control structures, and libraries.

-## Rules of the Road
-Forewarning: this specification does NOT follow the rules of casino Blackjack.
-Don’t drop out of your studies and move to Vegas just because you can beat your own randomized AI!

 A typical game will play out as follows: